About the Course

 What's included in the price?

-One week of quality tuition with an experienced tutor, Monday to Friday from 10 am - 4 pm.
-Maximum class size: 14.
+25 hours of quality tuition with an experienced tutor.
+Maximum class size: 14

 This craft course provider has been awarded Bronze status for receiving 1 or more 5 star ratings from previous students.